Ethical Guidance, Disciplinary Representation & Other Services for Pennsylvania Attorneys

 Lawyers did not graduate from law school as technology or cybersecurity experts.
 But nowadays, technology is a benefit and a danger for every attorney.
 Whether it is operating a law firm or protecting a law firm from the ever-changing dangers of the cyber world, Attorney Daniel J. Siegel is a pioneer in the area of techno-ethics and provides techno-ethical guidance to clients through his law firm and, when appropriate, through his consulting firm, Integrated Technology Services, LLC.

 Whether it is a lawyer leaving a law firm or a firm deciding that it is time to make a personnel decision, many issues arise.
-Attorney Daniel J. Siegel wrote the book he wrote the book twice – Changing Law Firms – Ethical Guidance for Pennsylvania Law Firms and Attorneys – and provides guidance to firms and attorneys about how to handle departures civilly and in compliance with the Rules of Professional Conduct.
+Attorney Daniel J. Siegel wrote the book twice – Changing Law Firms – Ethical Guidance for Pennsylvania Law Firms and Attorneys – and provides guidance to firms and attorneys about how to handle departures civilly and in compliance with the Rules of Professional Conduct.
 That is why so many attorneys, from solos to large firm partners, consult with attorney Dan Siegel.

 When partners decide to separate, whether amicably or because disputes have arisen that lead to a law firm breakup, dissolution, closing, or sale, Attorney Daniel J. Siegel has provided legal services for firms (as a group with proper conflicts waivers) and for individual lawyers, helping them transition to the next phases of their professional lives.
 Dan understands the situations, can provide guidance on all aspects of them, and draft appropriate documents to protect his clients as events unfold.